dystopian-games/project-fiter/README.md

 # Relics
    The player earns relics by finishing the first level and slaying the dragon.
 For the last relic, after the omen from the wizard, he is granted a blessing by his mother.
 Ancient Relics
 * (Passive) The first of the relics, is the Relic of Power.
 It allows the player to deal double damage.
+It looks like a golden talisman.
 * (Active) The second relic is the Relic of Speed.
 It grants a 2 second duration x2 multiplier of speed.
 Its cooldown is 5 seconds long.
+It resembles a syringe.
+* (Weapon) The third relic is the Relic of .
+It appears like a .

 # Angel's Blessing
    The Angel's Blessing is a power unlocked by Senfer's mother, who is a goddess